 - Don’t want to get constant reminders of the happy times you once shared?
 Facebook’s Memories feature can be disabled with a few quick clicks.
 This is a simple way to make sure you won’t be blindsided by photos of that happy holiday you shared a year or two back popping up into your feed.

 - Be careful about airing your dirty laundry.
 Although this might feel cathartic at the time, badmouthing your ex or sharing details of arrangements for the children or financial arrangements might be something you regret down the track.
 And, as we all know, once something is online, it can never fully be deleted.
+And social media will stand-up as evidence in a Family Court.

 - Block or unfollow your partner, their family and friends.
 All social media platforms allow you to stop following or stop seeing content from people you’re connected to.
 Even if it is only a temporary measure, avoiding seeing pictures or content from your ex and the people in their lives can allow you time to heal a little.